14 Accounts Payable (A/P) Best Practices

 3. Input as Much Information as Possible From Supplier Invoices

-The goal when inputting an invoice is to never have to pull a copy of the paper invoice again.
-Enter all the details available on the invoice and don’t summarize multiple line items.
-By completing all the fields, you’re making an electronic record of the paper invoice that can be used to summarize purchases information in any number of ways as needed to analyze your operations.
+The goal when inputting an invoice is never to have to pull a copy of the paper invoice again.
+Enter all the details available on the invoice, and don’t summarize multiple line items.
+By completing all the fields, you’re making an electronic record of the paper invoice that can be used to summarize purchase information in any number of ways as needed to analyze your operations.

 A purchase order (PO) is a document businesses send to a supplier to order goods.
 Once the supplier ships the goods, they’ll issue the business an invoice or bill.
-Before paying any bills, you should match the items, quantity, and price on the invoice to the PO to make sure you’re paying for exactly what you ordered.
+The receiving report (RR) documents the actual receipt of goods purchased.
+Before paying any bills, you should perform a three-way match of the items, quantity, and price on the invoice to the PO and RR to ensure you’re paying for exactly what you ordered and received.

 5. Design a Process for Bill Approval Before Payment